brillout/goldpage/plugins/react-native-web/readme.md

 $ npm install @ssr-coin/react-native-web
 ~~~

-The `ssr-coin/react-native-web` plugin is automatically loaded.
+The plugin is automatically loaded and
+the `view` property of your page configs will now be rendered with React Native Web.

 ### Example